-- Nice Job Breaking It, Hero: House of M and Son Of M. First his attempt to help his sister results in mass depowering of the mutant population.
-Then his attempts to fix it cause a war to break out between The Inhumans and US military.
+- Nice Job Breaking It, Hero: House of M and Son Of M. First his attempt to keep his sister from being killed by his friends results in mass depowering of the mutant population when her anti-mutant feelings came to the surface.
+Then his attempts to fix it while under the mind control of Maximus cause a war to break out between The Inhumans and US military.
 Also, it turns out that re-powering of mutants with terrigen crystals has horrible side effects.

 - No-Holds-Barred Beatdown: Magneto received one from half a dozen Quicksilvers in Son of M, many of whom had words for "their" father after the fight.Quicksilver #3: All I ever wanted to do was please him.

 Quicksilver #1: Have you noticed me now?!